theonlyway/openlifter/README.md

   * If authentication is required to access the API endpoint input the API key
     * If you are using the defaults of this implementation you won't have to change any of the settings from it's defaults
 * Hit test connection to see if the connection is working

+Data will only be sent to the API once you navigate to the `Lifting` section.
+So if you don't see any data in the OBS overlays further down it's probably because no data has been sent to the API yet.
+This is done because I assume if you are nagivating to the `Lifting` section you have filled in all the other Openlifter prequisites are are ready to start.
+Updates will be sent to the API each time you either nagivate to the lifting section (If you navigate away then back) or if you click the `Good Lift` or `No Lift` buttons.

 ### Lifting lights